 Don’t miss the Melodrome Stage at Cathedral Square with live music and performances from local and national musicians throughout the day.

 Visit the Community Clothing pop-up shop where you can browse the collection of high quality, everyday clothing made in Blackburn and the UK.
-Don’t be surprised if you bump into founder of Community Clothing and judge of the Great British Sewing Bee, Patrick Grant – he’ll be doing meet-and-greets at the shop over the weekend.
+Don’t be surprised if you bump into founder of Community Clothing and judge of the Great British Sewing Bee, Patrick Grant – he’ll be doing meet-and-greets at the shop for much of Saturday.
+Please note this venue has a 4cm lip at the entrance.

 Artist Charlotte Barry and Wood Designer Charlie Boyden will guide you to design and create a home for insects, repurposing wood offcuts from art and design studios.